amandamartin-dev/velo-tensorflow/README.md

+# Updated
+This code was recently revisited and updated for use with Wix Studio.
+This code no longer works with the packages at the tfjs repo, but required some additional dependencies to work.
+If you run into errors  yourself, consider adding the following packages

 # Code to support the Velo and Tensorflow example

 This code applies the tensorflow toxicity model in a basic chat moderation flow on Velo by Wix